samba/samba.github.io/_posts/2016-06-29-continuous-deployment-to-python-packaging.md

 the process works well enough.

 The configuration above, and my own project, relies on Git tags explicitly declaring versions to deploy.
-This requires version-tags to comply with [PEP-440][5], an in my configuration, with a prefixed "v" on the tags.
+This requires version-tags to comply with [PEP-440][5], and in my configuration, with a prefixed "v" on the tags.
 My `Makefile` also prepares these tags based on the version identified in the package code.

 Feel free to throw questions at me on Twitter. :)